CocoTheMii/match3game/README.md

 In its current state, this is barely a playable game.
 There are still many things that need to be done.

 * Swapping tiles
+  * Currently working on this; still need to tween, and check for proximity
 * Only allow selecting one tile at a time
 * Remove matches from the board
   * Should be relatively straightforward with the newly rewritten check function